AdobeDocs/experience-manager-65.en/help/sites-deploying/configuring-web-console.md

 ---
 title: Web console in AEM
-description: Learn how to use the web console in Adobe Experience Manager.
+description: Learn how to use the Web Console in Adobe Experience Manager (AEM).
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 content-type: reference